 Abraham Lincoln once said, “Character is like a tree and reputation like a shadow.
 The shadow is what we think of it; the tree is the real thing.”
-When it comes to your aging care business, the real thing (or tree) is what everyone at your company does every day – every interaction with clients and their loved ones – from simple telephone conversations to in-depth provisions of service to clients receiving your invoices in the mail.
+When it comes to your home health care marketing plan, the real thing (or tree) is what everyone at your company does every day – every interaction with clients and their loved ones – from simple telephone conversations to in-depth provisions of service to clients receiving your invoices in the mail.
 The shadow (your company’s reputation) is how your customers feel about those interactions, how they rate their interactions with you, and what they say about your business to others online and off.

 When running any business, but particularly an aging care business that provides very personal services to people and families who are often in crisis or coping with decline, reputation can make or break your success.
 Bad reputations now spread like fire in today’s social media-saturated world.
 With new businesses entering the aging care services marketplace weekly, those who continually seek, implement, provide and then showcase quality are the only ones who will bring in new business, grow and profit.
 Managing your reputation online and off is more important than ever before.